Martins00/GSAP-Basics/README.md

 # GSAP-Basics
-Usage of Teens and Timelines in GSAP.
+Usage of Tweens and Timelines in GSAP.